particle-iot/docs/src/content/reference/firmware.md

 ### Data Types

-**Note:** The Core/Photon uses a 32-bit ARM based microcontroller and hence the datatype lengths are different from a standard 8-bit system (for eg. Arduino Uno).
+**Note:** The Core/Photon uses a 32-bit ARM based microcontroller and hence the datatype lengths are different from a standard 8-bit system (for e.g. Arduino Uno).

 #### void